-As Cuba buries Fidel Castro and the world still remembers Che Guevara, little is known about the women who fought for the Cuban Revolution and their significant role in shaping the post-revolutionary Cuba.
+As Fidel Castro and Che Guevara are remembered as the leaders of the Cuban revolution, little is known about the women who fought for the revolution and their significant role in shaping the post-revolutionary Cuba.

 During the U.S- backed dictatorship of Fulgencio Batista, Cubans faced illiteracy, unemployment, sexism, racism and exploitation.
 Hunger and malnutrition were widespread.
 Many women were forced into prostitution to feed their families.
 Peasant women found themselves economically tied to the land they farmed, which was mainly owned by the U.S. corporations that dominated the Cuban economy.
 In letters to a friend, the first female combatant Celia Sánchez wrote: “U.S. businesses owned 90 percent of Cuba’s mines, 80 percent of its public utilities, 50 percent of its railways, 40 percent of its sugar production, and 25 percent of its bank deposits.”